The Workshop: June 1 - 21, 2014

-Additional activities include a performance of Susan Marshall & Company, open rehearsals, and social events.
-Rehearsal space is available in the evenings and on weekends, and students will have the opportunity to perform at a final student showing.
-Participants can also choose to attend SaratogaArtsFest, a three-day arts festival in Saratoga Springs planned for June 6–9, 2013.
+Additional activities include a performance of the Martha Graham Dance Company at the Saratoga Performing Arts Center (tickets and transportation will be provided) and social events.
+Rehearsal space is available in the evenings and on weekends, and participants will have the opportunity to perform at a final student showing.
+Participants can also choose to attend SaratogaArtsFest, a three-day arts festival in Saratoga Springs planned for June 12 – 15, 2014.

 Skidmore College is a highly selective liberal arts college known for outstanding